 FMCSA will accept Requests for Data Review for the following kinds of crashes involving commercial motor vehicles (CMVs):

 - damage after striking an animal

 - infrastructure failure, falling trees, rocks, or other debris

 Motor carriers must include convincing evidence showing that the accident was Not Preventable, including but not limited to:

 - insurance documents

 - media reports

-As a part of every determination of preventability, FMCSA will verify that the driver had a valid Commercial Driver’s License (CDL) and medical certificate at the time of the accident.
-In the case of any accidents that resulted in a fatality, FMCSA will require the documentation from drug and alcohol tests.
+As a part of every determination of preventability, FMCSA will verify that the driver had a valid Commercial Driver’s License (CDL) and a medical certificate at the time of the accident.
+In the case of any accidents that resulted in a fatality, FMCSA will require documentation from drug and alcohol tests.

 Because an accident with a CMV can inflict devastating damage on motorists in regular vehicles, it is good to see that the FMCSA is attempting to ensure that the drivers of these massive vehicles engage in safe practices.
 If you have been injured in an accident with a CMV, please contact SJB for a free consultation.
 We will only receive a fee in the event of a successful resolution of your case.